rack/rack/CONTRIBUTING.md

 ## Make a Pull Request

-Go to https://github.com/contributor/rack and select your feature branch.
+Go to your fork of rack on GitHub and select your feature branch.
 Click the 'Pull Request' button and fill out the form.
 Pull requests are usually reviewed within a few days.

 ## Rebase